 Career Opportunities for English Education B.Ed.
 Graduates

-Upon successful completion of the B.Ed. in English Education, you will be prepared with a well-respected degree in education, Virginia licensure, and over 200 hours of classroom experience.
-This degree will equip you with all the necessary resources, tools, and knowledge needed to succeed as an English teacher for grades 6-12.
+Upon successful completion of the B.Ed. in English Education, you can be prepared with a well-respected degree in education, Virginia licensure, and 390 hours of classroom experience.
+This degree can equip you with all the necessary resources, tools, and knowledge needed to succeed as an English teacher for grades 6-12.

 You may also pursue the following career opportunities:

 Admission Requirements for Undergraduate Online Degrees

 Applicants must have a 2.0 or above cumulative GPA for admission in good standing.
 Please visit our admission requirements page for more detailed admissions related information.

 - Unofficial college transcripts may be accepted with a completed official transcript request form**

 *There is no upfront application fee; however, a deferred $50 application fee will be assessed during Financial Check-In.
 This fee is waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required.